valkey-io/valkey-rfc/Bloom.md

 ### AOF Rewrite handling:

 Module data types (including bloom) can implement a callback function that will be triggered for Bloom objects to rewrites its data as command/s.
-From the AOF callback, we can handle AOF rewrite by saving a RESTORE command with the key, TTL, and serialized value of the corresponding bloom object.
+From the AOF callback, we will handle AOF rewrite by saving a RESTORE command with the key, TTL, and serialized value of the corresponding bloom object.

 There is an alternate to the approach above.
-It involves having the ValkeyBloom Module support BF.LOADCHUNK and BF.SCANDUMP commands and the AOF Rewrite callback can write BF.LOADCHUNK commands to restore a bloom object in interations.
+It involves having the ValkeyBloom Module support BF.LOADCHUNK and BF.SCANDUMP commands and the AOF Rewrite callback write BF.LOADCHUNK commands to restore a bloom object in interations.
 This approach was not chosen because we can already save and restore bloom object data from RDB data using the RESTORE command without having to support additional Module commands.